dirtystylus/drupaldelphia-2016/drupal-beyond-browser.md

 ---

 #Pros
-- Straight out of the box
+* Straight out of the box
-- Familiar to developers
+* Familiar to developers
-- Manageable within the UI
+* Manageable within the UI

 #Cons
-- Returns data with incorrect types
-- More ﬂexibility, but still limited in various areas
+* More ﬂexibility, but still limited in various areas
-- No ways to set custom parameters
+* No ways to set custom parameters
-- Authentication issues.
+* Authentication issues.
 Using views REST export

 ---